 Whether you're just dreaming of a church wedding, or well into the planning already, your church wants to help and support you.
 Your first point of contact for churches in the Waterside group is The Revd Gary Noyes, on 01692 678842, or email email@example.com

 The Church of England thoroughly believes in marriage for the wellbeing of individuals and society.
 If you have found 'the one', and you are committed to each other in every respect, there is so much more adventure ahead.

 Thanks to a change in the law, there are more churches to choose from for your special day and for generations to come.

 There are some things about marrying in church that you just can't get anywhere else.
 It's your wedding.
 Let us help you make it personal, meaningful, spiritual, beautiful.

 There are certain things that must happen in a church wedding to ensure the marriage complies with both UK civil and church law.

 In marriage you take on a whole new legal status.
-The vicar knows how to advise and prepare you for your wedding day and everything must comply with all relevant UK and Church of England laws.
+The Revd Gary Noyes will advise and prepare you for your wedding day and everything must comply with all relevant UK and Church of England laws.
 These are the main legal points to consider before you begin planning:-

 You must be old enough